The bad way

 secret_token = os.environ.get("API_TOKEN")

-Before you can use a set of environment variables in your workspace session, make sure you connect them; your workspace session will restart for these changes to take effect.
-The next time you boot up the workspace, the environment variables that were connected to the workspace before will be reconnected automatically.
+Before you can use a set of environment variables in your workbook session, make sure you connect them; your workbook session will restart for these changes to take effect.
+The next time you boot up the workbook, the environment variables that were connected to the workspace before will be reconnected automatically.

 Your secrets in the enterprise-grade security storage solution Vault, built and managed by Hashicorp.
-Your secrets are never stored on DataCamp's servers unless you print them out in clear text in your workspace.
+Your secrets are never stored on DataCamp's servers unless you print them out in clear text in your workbook.

 If you set up environment variables in a group that you're a part of, you can use and edit the environment variables, but also other members of the group can use the environment variables.